Resources | Subject Notes | Economics

 ---|---|

-A Customs Union is a type of trade bloc that builds upon the FTA.
-It includes all the features of an FTA, but also establishes a common external tariff (CET) on goods imported from non-member countries.
-This means all member countries apply the same tariffs to goods coming from outside the union.
+A Customs Union builds upon the FTA by adding a common external tariff (CET) on goods imported from non-member countries.
+This means that all member countries apply the same tariffs to imports from outside the union.

 Feature | Description |